 In April 2012, small changes were made to Edition 1.1 to remove the hexadecimal limitation of M_ID in order to extend the number of possible M_ID values that the scheme is able to accommodate.
 This resulted in the publication of edition 1.1.1 of S-63.

-In November 2014 an additional annex was added to Edition 1.1.1 to provide a normative reference for the ENC update status report.
-This report reflects functionality required by edition 4 of the ECDIS type approval standard IEC61174, section 4.4.2 and Annex L. No other substantive changes were made to S-63 as a result of this additional annex, only clarifications for users of the data protection scheme on how the report is formatted and the definitions of its various fields.
+In November 2014 an additional Annex was added to Edition 1.1.1 to provide a normative reference for the ENC update status report.
+This report reflects functionality required by edition 4 of the ECDIS Type Approval standard IEC61174, section 4.4.2 and Annex L. No other substantive changes were made to S-63 as a result of this additional Annex; only clarifications for users of the Data Protection Scheme on how the report is formatted and the definitions of its various fields.
 This resulted in this edition 1.2.0 of S-63.

 The development of S-100 and the IMO resolution MSC.428(98) has required a revision of the Data Protection Scheme.
-The operational principles for using the protection scheme have been maintained, but changes have been introduced for the individual security constructs to reflect operational experience with the current version of the protection scheme and better harmonisation with international security constructs.
-In addition will edition 2.0.0 also support more product specifications based on the S-100 data model and where other organisations than IHO can operate as domain owners.
-Edition 2.0.0 has selected to use international or industry standards for encryption and digital signatures, and this together with S-100 have required a change in how the information is encoded and distributed.
+The operational principles for using the Protection Scheme have been maintained, but changes have been introduced for the individual security constructs to reflect operational experience with the current version of the Protection Scheme and better harmonization with international security constructs.
+S-100 part 15 supports more product specifications based on the S-100 data model and where other organizations than IHO can operate as domain owners.
+S-100 part 15 edition 1.0.0 has selected to use international or industry standards for encryption and digital signatures, and this together with S-100 have required a change in how the information is encoded and distributed.

 Changes to this Standard, as well as any further developments, will continue to be coordinated by projects team within the S-100 Working Group under HSSC Guidance.

-GLOSSARY

-Glossary of S-63 Data Protection Scheme Terms
+Scope